-Horseradish – if you love spicy this is the perennial plant to grow, but this is also why you may want to grown this in a container or isolated area
+Horseradish – if you love spicy this is the perennial plant to grow, but this is also why you may want to grow this in a container or isolated area

 Globe Artichokes – these are large perennials that have large edible flower buds, they are pretty and tasty at the same time

-Chives – easy to grow, useful and can be grown in small pot indoors in front of a window
+Chives – easy to grow, useful, and can be grown in a small pot indoors in front of a window

 Berries – all berry bushes are perennials and prefer cooler temperatures

-Watercress – a water loving plant that taste peppery and not bitter
+Watercress – a water-loving plant that tastes peppery and not bitter